Relationship between sleep and eye health - person wearing a sleep mask

 Introduction

-In this article, we’ll explore how sleep affects your eyes, the risks of sleep deprivation, and practical strategies to improve sleep hygiene for better eye health.
+In this article, we’ll explore how sleep affects your eyes, the risks of sleep deprivation, and practical strategies to improve sleep and eye health for better.

 Why Is Sleep Important for the Eyes?